hongfz16/AvatarCLIP/README.md

 <p><a href="https://arxiv.org/abs/2112.03221">Text2Mesh</a> proposes to edit a template mesh by predicting offsets and colors per vertex using CLIP and differentiable rendering.</p>
 <p><a href="https://arxiv.org/abs/2112.05139">CLIP-NeRF</a> can manipulate 3D objects represented by NeRF with natural languages or examplar images by leveraging CLIP.</p>
 <p><a href="https://arxiv.org/abs/2203.13333">Text to Mesh</a> facilitates zero-shot text-driven general mesh generation by deforming from a sphere mesh guided by CLIP.</p>
-<p><a href='https://github.com/GuyTevet/MotionCLIP'>MotionCLIP</a> establishes a projection from CLIP text space to motion space through supervised training to achieve amazing text-driven motion generation results.</p>
+<p><a href='https://github.com/GuyTevet/MotionCLIP'>MotionCLIP</a> establishes a projection from the CLIP text space to the motion space through supervised training, which leads to amazing text-driven motion generation results.</p>

 ## Acknowledgements